aaronpowell/aaronpowell.github.io/src/content/posts/2016-06-09-learning-redux-with-reducks-creating-a-store.md

 ---
 title: "Learning redux with reducks - creating a Store"
 date: "2016-06-09"
 tags:
+    - "javascript"
     - "redux"
     - "reducks"
 description: "An introduction to the Store and how to make a simple one."
+series: "redux"
+series_title: "The Store"
 ---

 [Last time](https://www.aaron-powell.com/posts/2016-06-06-learning-redux-with-reducks-intro.html) we learnt the basics of what Redux is and what it does, now it's time to start looking at how it works.